giselaortt/giselaortt.github.io/pages/german.md

 ---
 layout: page
-subtitle: german
+subtitle: German in 8 months or my language learning method with SSR
 title: german
 bigimg: "https://giselaortt.github.io/images/capas/mirante-janela-chapada-veadeiros.jpg"
 ---

-German in 8 months or my language learning method with SSR

 ## Intro
+<br><br>
 I always wanted to learn more languages and be a polyglot.
 I have tried to learn spanish as a child and soon dropped my classes, I never passed the basic level.
 As an early teenager I took an expensive German class and again, ended up dropping it in less than 2 months, I could not even introduce myself in German.
 I did learn English, but it took me 10 years of classes and one exchange semester in canada.
 Even after that I struggled a lot with grammar and spelling!
 Another episode just to illustrate: After my 4'th year of English classes, my teacher had asked me to watch an episode of Friends, and I simply could not grasp a single dialogue. <br>